trueos/pcbsd/docs/controlpanel.rst

 **Figure 8.9f: Logging in as a PersonaCrypt User**

 .. image:: images/user7.png

+.. note:: if the "Allow Stealth Sessions" checkbox has been checked in :menuselection:`Control Panel --> Login Manager --> Misc`, PersonaCrypt users will still be displayed in the login menu, even if their USB device is not inserted.
+This is to allow those users the option to instead login using a stealth session.
+See :ref:`Login Manager` for more information about stealth sessions.

 In the field with the yellow padlock icon, input the password for the user account.
 In the field with the grey USB stick icon, input the password associated with the
 PersonaCrypt device.